 Well – this post is going to be easy to write!
 January has been a VERY quiet month for me.
 Exactly what I needed after my big trip at the end of last year.
 I’ve been nested away at home, tapping away at my laptop (when I can drag myself out of the funk of procrastination and writer’s block that seems to kick-start each morning), and trying to put together the masses of content that my Asia overland adventure inspired!

 Aside from attempting to chain myself to my laptop, not a whole lot has happened.
 I’ve been trying to stick to my new year’s resolution to “have a better social life” (the best resolution I ever made, I think).
 I also started running (NOT a resolution – and nothing to do with losing weight – I just want to be able to outrun a zombie/bad guy/monster in case I ever find myself in a post-apocalyptic horror movie scenario).
+So I’ve been following the Couch to 5K app since Christmas.
 And, oh yeah, the big news from January…

 If you were following along last year, you’ll know that I started learning to drive.
 Finally.
 Aged 31.
 And that I failed two tests, spent months getting stressed about it, and thought I’d never actually pass.

 But at the start of January, I PASSED MY DRIVING TEST!!
 Third time’s the charm, and anyway I hear that all the best drivers pass third time.
 I honestly think that learning to drive has been the biggest challenge of my life.
 Most of you will probably laugh at that, because I think for most people driving is easy.
 But I’m a panicker!
 And, I don’t know, it just did not come naturally to me.
 Still doesn’t, if we’re being honest, but they’ve given me a licence now so tough!